flaturtha/CharlieChan/_short-stories/unofficial-observer.md

 I hung up the receiver.
 Then I got an idea.
 I called the taxicab company and asked if they had received a call for a taxi within the last half hour from anywhere near the Merchants&#39; County Bank.
 That business of the little red automobile didn&#39;t sound exactly right to me.
 A good hunch, this.
 A call had just come in from a drug store within three blocks of the bank.
 They gave me the number of the cab that had been sent.
 I called the Chief of Police and told him.

-It was now almost four o&#39;clock, which is the regular time when our two passenger-carrying DeHavilands take off for Los Angeles.
+It was now almost four o&#39;clock, which is the regular time when our two passenger-carrying De Havillands take off for Los Angeles.
 I had just hung up the receiver when the roaring of the Liberties drowned out all other sounds.
 It is a sound one never forgets.
 It always thrills me.
 I decided to have my own &#39;plane convoy the two passenger carriers as far as Oceanside, just for the ride.

 I signaled to my own pet pilot.
-The propeller was spun by a mechanic with more nerve than I&#39;ll ever have, and I saw, for the thousandth time, a sight which always makes me feel as though I were king of the world — three sweet-singing DeHavilands tugging at their blocks impatiently, wagging their tails with eagerness to be off.
+The propeller was spun by a mechanic with more nerve than I&#39;ll ever have, and I saw, for the thousandth time, a sight which always makes me feel as though I were king of the world — three sweet-singing De Havillands tugging at their blocks impatiently, wagging their tails with eagerness to be off.
 The propellers are invisible, almost, and dust behind the &#39;planes goes blizzarding across the avenue behind the airport, blotting from view the passing automobiles which scurry across Dutch Flats from Ocean Beach to San Diego.

 Then two things happen with startling suddenness.
-The dust behind the middle DeHaviland clears for a moment, and I see an orange-colored taxicab drawn up at the curb.
-There is no one in it but the chauffeur, and he is staring at that middle DeHaviland as though he had gone crazy.
-I note, with a suppressed shout of excitement, the number on the side of the taxicab, and turn to the middle DeHaviland to see what it is all about.
+The dust behind the middle De Havilland clears for a moment, and I see an orange-colored taxicab drawn up at the curb.
+There is no one in it but the chauffeur, and he is staring at that middle De Havilland as though he had gone crazy.
+I note, with a suppressed shout of excitement, the number on the side of the taxicab, and turn to the middle De Havilland to see what it is all about.

-Even as I turn, the DeHaviland in question, with the gun full on, the engines howling protest at tire heavens, leaps the blocks and hurtles down the field like an airplane gone mad.
+Even as I turn, the De Havilland in question, with the gun full on, the engines howling protest at tire heavens, leaps the blocks and hurtles down the field like an airplane gone mad.
 There is only one passenger in the &#39;plane, and this one is crouched in the rear cockpit, his right hand, holding something sinister, pressed against the neck of the pilot.

 The guns of the two other &#39;planes are cut instantly.
 In the comparative silence I see police cars, careening like ships in a storm, swing into the avenue from both ends.
 The chauffeur of the taxicab holds his ground, though he is about as scared a driver as I have ever seen.